Questions to Ask When Creating an Offshore Corporation

 Is my country of residency a signatory of the Common Reporting Standard CRS?

 Tax transparency agreements like the TIEA and CRS are a form of reciprocal tax information sharing that are signed between member countries.
-While there are still many offshore jurisdictions that have neither, the number is quickly dwindling as more and more countries are being co-opted by the OCED to sign onto greater transaprency measures.
+While there are still many offshore jurisdictions that are members of neither, the number is quickly dwindling as more and more countries are being co-opted by the OCED to sign onto greater transparency measures.

 Controlled Foreign Corporation or CFC laws govern how corporations are treated as a tax entity.
 Every country has its own specific CFC laws which may or may not affect your company structuring.
 Some countries have very strict CFC laws that essentially treat foreign corporations as local entities for tax purposes.

-All of the above considerations are important to consider.
-Though to a large extent, where your primary residence will determine a large portion of your tax structuring, and whether or not certain privacy services can be used as a means to remove the person from the corporate entity.
+All of the above considerations are important as they will influence the company structure, location and corporate vehicle that would be used.
+Though to a large extent, wherever your primary residence will largely determine your tax structuring, and whether or not certain privacy services can be used as a means to remove the person from the corporate entity.

 That is why it is so important to speak with an offshore specialist.
 Without such specialized knowledge, there is the risk of forming the wrong entity in the wrong jurisdiction.